ngless-toolkit/ngless/docs/contents/faq.md

 # Frequently Asked Questions

-This is a list of questions we have regularly gotten on the project:
+This is a list of questions we have regularly gotten on the project.
+See below for questions about the ngless language.

 ## Why a new domain-specific language instead of a library in Python (or another existing language)?